italian days of the week

 We’ve come to the middle of the week, named after Jupiter (god of the sky)—giovedì.

-It turns out that this day has a universally strange feeling of being in between.
-You’re not quite to the weekend, but you’re close enough that you’re starting to have that sense of relaxation.
+By this time, you’re not quite to the weekend, but you’re close enough that you’re starting to have that sense of relaxation.

 The Italians have an expression that embodies that exact feeling: Sei come il giovedì (You’re like Thursday).

-Just as giovedì is in the middle of the week, the expression is used to refer to someone who’s always in the middle of some dramatic situation.
-Whether it’s something about their job, their family or their love life, there’s always something going on.
+Just as giovedì is in the middle of the week, the expression refers to someone who’s always in the middle of some dramatic situation, whether it’s something about their job, their family or their love life.

 So if someone tells you you’re like Thursday in Italy, just know that they are calling you a drama queen.